Length of stay: Two Night

 Fernbank’s inside was a full day for us, especially because we wanted to not push Atlas.
 He was so happy to be there, and it was a perfect for a four year old.

 The next day I went to Market, and Joey brought Atlas to the Georgia Aquarium, and it was amazing too.
 I am sad I missed out, but so happy they got some good time together.
 The dolphin show was their favorite part and it’s big enough to spend the day there too.
 No pics because, alone with a toddler.
+If you’re considering moving to Atlanta check out Homes For Sale In Alpharetta, the most popular community in the area.

 The next day before we headed home, we went to West Side Provision District, and it was super duper cute.
 Lot’s of good chain stuff, mixed with local stuff.
 Kind of the same vibe as Ponce City, but a little more hip.
 Joey grabbed a bite at Alons, and enjoyed it.